siddhi-io/siddhi-map-avro/docs/api/latest.md

 <span id="example-2" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 2</span>
 ```
-@sink(type='inMemory', topic='stock', @map(type='avro',schema.registry = 'http://localhost:8081', schema.id ='22',@payload("""{"Symbol":"{{symbol}}","Price":{{price}},"Volume":{{volume}}}"""
+@sink(type='inMemory', topic='stock', @map(type='avro',schema.registry = 'http://localhost:8081', schema.id ='22',@payload("""{"Symbol":{{symbol}},"Price":{{price}},"Volume":{{volume}}}"""
 )))
 define stream stockStream (symbol string, price float, volume long);
 ```
 <p style="word-wrap: break-word">The above configuration performs a custom Avro mapping that generates an Avro message as output byte array.
-The avro schema is retrieved from the given schema registry using the provided schema id.</p>
+The avro schema is retrieved from the given schema registry(localhost:8081) using the provided schema id.</p>

 ## Sourcemapper

 ### avro *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#source-mapper">(Source Mapper)</a>*

 <p style="word-wrap: break-word">Avro to Event input mapper.
-Transports which accepts Avro messages can utilize this extension to convert the incoming Avro message to Siddhi event.
-Users can specify the avro schema used to create avro message as a parameter in stream definition.
-In case no specification of avro schema a flat avro schema of type record is generated using the stream attributes as schema fields.<br>The generated/specified avro schema is used to convert the avro message into siddhi event.</p>
+Transports which accepts Avro messages can utilize this extension to convert the incoming Avro message to Siddhi event.<br>Users can specify the avro schema used to create avro message as a parameter in stream definition.<br>In case no specification of avro schema a flat avro schema of type record is generated using the stream attributes as schema fields.<br>The generated/specified avro schema is used to convert the avro message into siddhi event.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```